Asian shares slip as US-China drone row drags on sentiment

 WALL STREET: Major U.S. benchmarks ended lower on Friday.
 The Standard & Poor's 500 index fell 0.2 percent to 2,258.07.
 The Dow Jones industrial average fell less than 0.1 percent to 19,843.41.
 The Nasdaq composite fell 0.4 percent to 5,437.16.
 The three indexes all remain within 1 percent of their record highs.

-ENERGY: Crude oil rose 47 cents to $52.37 a barren in electronic trading on the New York Mercantile Exchange.
+ENERGY: Crude oil rose 36 cents to $52.26 a barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose $1 to settle at $51.90 a barrel on Friday.
-Brent crude, the international standard, rose 42 cents to $55.63 a barrel in London.
+Brent crude, the international standard, rose 27 cents to $55.48 a barrel in London.

 Comments